ondrahlavac/ushbu-du-team-gatsby-website/src/pages/index.md

 ---
 templateKey: index-page
-title: Ushbu-du team
+title: Mountains have stories
-image: /img/persian lines_u1111vod.jpg
+image: /img/2019-vosak-iran-hory.jpg
-heading: Chceme dát Ushbu na silničce
-subheading: Sports is our way of life
+subheading: We are the storytellers.
 mainpitch:
   title: What is Ushbu-du team?
   description: >-